Project Management 101: Terms and Techniques to Get You Started

-If you have natural leadership skills, are detail-oriented, and like clear expectations, chances are good you’ve found yourself managing projects for your team.
-But if you lack formal project management training, it can be easy to get overwhelmed with this new responsibility.
-We’re here to help you.
+If you have natural leadership skills, are detail-oriented, and thrive on clear expectations, you might find yourself moving into managing projects for your team—if you haven’t already.
+However, if you don’t have any formal project management training, you might start to feel overwhelmed by the new responsibility.
+But not to worry.
+We’ve got you covered.

 What is project management?